Getting to Space Faster with EMA Simulation and Measurement

 “By merging both simulation and testing, you’re able to not only save time, but also save money and potential costly mistakes that could be done simply focusing on one or the other,” Wilson said.

-Simulation is done using Charge Plus.
+We use Charge Plus to do the simulation.
 The software uses a multiphysics approach to simulate charging and discharging phenomena.
 The time-domain solvers can simulate:

 Charge Plus allows users to not only get a closer look at complex behaviors in the space environment but also the different space environments that exist.